needle-mirror/com.unity.sentis/Documentation~/run-a-model.md

 }
 ```

-Refer to the `ModelExecutionInParts` example in the [sample scripts](package-samples.md) for an example.
+Refer to the `Run a model a layer at a time` example in the [sample scripts](package-samples.md) for an example.

 ## Additional resources